Computing and the Arts

 Prerequisites

 The prerequisite for all students in the major is either CPSC 100 or CPSC 112, which should be taken during the first year.
-There are two additional prerequisites for the Art track, ART 111 and 114.
-There are two additional prerequisites for the Theater and Performance Studies track, THST 110 and 111.
-There are no additional prerequisites for the Architecture track, the History of Art track, or the Music track.
-There is no required favorable review of studio work for admission to the major in any track, but a sophomore review advising session is required for the Art track.
+There are two additional prerequisites for the Art concentration, ART 111 and 114.
+There are two additional prerequisites for the Theater, Dance, and Performance Studies concentration, THST 110 and 111.
+There are no additional prerequisites for the Architecture, History of Art, or Music concentrations.
+There is no required favorable review of studio work for admission to the major in any concentration, but a sophomore review advising session is required for the Art concentration.

 Requirements of the Major

 Twelve term courses are required beyond the prerequisites, not including the two-term senior project.
 Six of the courses must be in Computer Science, including CPSC 201, 202, and 223.
 Students are advised to complete CPSC 202 and 223 by the end of the sophomore year.
 MATH 244 may be substituted for CPSC 202.
 The six remaining courses are selected from one of the arts disciplines.
-Students choose a track in architecture, art, history of art, music, or theater and performance studies.
-All requirements for a single track must be satisfied, as specified below.
+Students choose a concentration in architecture, art, history of art, music, or theater, dance, and performance studies.
+All requirements for a single concentration must be satisfied, as specified below.

-The Theater and Performance Studies track requires the following courses in addition to the prerequisites and Computer Science courses listed above: (1) two courses in the Artistic Practice domain; (2) two courses in the Histories domain; (3) two courses in the Performance Theory domain; (4) CPSC 431 or 432; (5) CPSC 478, 479, or 484; (6) one additional intermediate or advanced Computer Science course (excluding CPSC 490).
+The Theater, Dance, and Performance Studies concentration requires the following courses in addition to the prerequisites and Computer Science courses listed above: (1) one course in the Artistic Practice domain; (2) one course in the Histories domain; (3) one course in the Performance Theory domain; (4) one course in the Interarts domain; (5) two additional courses in any of the domains; (6) CPSC 431 or 432; (7) CPSC 478, 479, or 484; (8) one additional intermediate or advanced Computer Science course (excluding CPSC 490).

 Credit/D/Fail Courses taken Credit/D/Fail may not be counted toward the major.